-Robert Vine has served nine years on the Hume Board. this includes two-years as Chairman before being appointed to the Director position in 2012 after a three-year break.
+Robert Vine has served 15 years on the Hume Board including a two-year spell as Chairman before being appointed again to the Director position in 2012 after a three year break.

-Robert has been involved in the management of not-for-profits since 1972, culminating in retirement as CEO of one of the states largest groups of co-operative housing societies.
+Robert has been involved in non-profit management since 1972 culminating in retirement as CEO of one of the state's largest groups of co-operative housing societies.

-With tertiary qualifications in management, human resource planning, accounting and financial management Bob brings to Hume an all-round raft of experience.
-Still serving on the NSW Government Co-operatives Advisory Board he is actively involved in the provision of affordable housing.
+With tertiary qualifications in management, human resource planning, accounting and financial management, Robert brings to Hume an all-round raft of experience.
+Still serving on the NSW Government Co-operatives Advisory Board, he is actively involved in the provision of affordable housing.

 Collapsed tabTrue Swain